Selecting the right radiator valves

 Which radiator valves you need depends on three factors:

 - Where your pipework comes from.

 - Where the radiator inlets are located.

 Follow these three simple steps to make sure you get your radiator valves right first time.

+The first thing you need to do is look at where the central heating pipes are coming from.
+For example, do they come up from the floor or out from the wall?
+Do they run along the wall or come straight out?
+This will be different for every home and there are a few unusual cases to keep an eye out for too!
+Remember: If you’re simply replacing an existing radiator without moving the position, the pipework won’t change.
+So, checking the pipework is easy.
+Just look at where they are currently coming out of the wall or the floor.
 But you might be getting a new radiator and installing it in a different part of the room to your existing one.
 If that’s the case, you can choose where you want your pipework to come from.
 Or, ask your plumber where they would advise before you choose your valves.

+- Now you’ve done the groundwork, you can use this knowledge to help you find the perfect valves for your radiator.
+There are a few different types of radiator valve and they all do the same job.
+The name just describes the shape of the valve and how it connects the radiator to the pipework.
 For example, angled radiator valves connect the pipework to the radiator at a 90-degree angle.
 Straight valves have no bends or curves and connect the pipework either horizontally or vertically.
 H-block valves are H-shaped to join the pipes and inlets that sit close together on middle connection radiators.

 Use the table to find out which shape radiator valve you need.

 Radiator valve style

 Now for the best part.
 Once you know which valves you need you can decide which valves you want.